HOME

 The McNeill section of McCaskill's cemetery at Philippi Church in Cumberland County, NC.

-This cemetery is within two miles or so of Raeford, NC, at Philippi Presbyterian Church.
-It is possibly where Turquill McNeill of the Argyll Colony is buried, as well as James McNeill of Rockfish Creek (aka 'Jimmie McNeill of McCaskills Creek'.), and other notables of their time.
+This cemetery is within two miles or so west of Raeford, NC, at Philippi Presbyterian Church.
+It is possibly where Turquill McNeill of the Argyll Colony is buried, as well as James McNeill of Rockfish Creek (aka 'Jimmie McNeill of McCaskills Creek'.), and other local Scots of their time.

 Click the image of the little grave with the sandstone marker to see the inscription.
 The inscription had flour rubbed into it to make it more readable.
-It says "J. McNeill APTH 1800" (APTH means 'ascended').
+It says "J. McNeill APTH 1800."
+APTH may be a misspelling of a latin or greek word meaning "tomb" or "burial."
 This is likely the grave of James McNeill of Rockfish Creek.
+My mother wrote before her death that her grandfather, J.F.
+"Frank" McKay (1849-1941), told her that James McNeill came to America in 1740; he would have been eight years old at the time.
+His parents are unknown and anyone who claims they know are guessing.

 The grave of Duncan McNeill, Sr. is that of "Long Duncan" McNeill; Long Duncan's wife Margaret (daughter of James McNeill of Rockfish Creek) is buried beside him.
 Long Duncan McNeill was the son of Turquill McNeill of the Argyll Colony.